June 24, 2026 - 5 min

 How the Sprint Works

-We identify the right use case, define measurable KPIs, validate data availability, and confirm technical feasibility.
+We identify the right use case, define measurable metrics, validate data availability, and confirm technical feasibility.

 We don’t build until the case and the data are real.